The Moses language

 back.

-One interesting feature of the Moses
+One interesting feature of the Moses system is that it

 uses the type of the expression to know how to print it out.
 It actually